wizzomafizzo/mrext/docs/dev.md

 - [Docker](https://www.docker.com/)

   Used for building all the MiSTer binaries.
 You also need to configure cross-compilation in Docker since ARM images are used for the build process.
 Podman should also work, but the build scripts use Docker explicitly.

+  On Linux, enable cross-platform builds with something like this: `apt install qemu binfmt-support qemu-user-static`

 ### Optional Dependencies